Whiteknight/StoneFruit/docs/arguments.md

 ## Argument Syntax

-StoneFruit supports multiple different argument formats, which can be set in the `EngineBuilder`.
+StoneFruit supports multiple different argument formats, which can be set in the `IEngineBuilder`.
 The default syntax is the "Simplified" version.
 In all syntaxes, positional arguments are the same: Either a bare word with no whitespace or a quoted value (single- or double-quoted, with backslash escapes).

 ### Simplified